I do keynote addresses on a variety of computing and futurist topics, mostly about the future of transportation, digital technology or

 Contact me for terms and speaking fees.
 Fees depend on distance and schedule elements.

-I regret that I do this enough that I rarely do events for free or low cost.
+I regret that I do this enough that I only do a small number of free or low-fee events per year.